 We've all ready learned about dotted lines, glyphs, zig zag lines, and black & white effects, so I bet you're wondering what could possibly come next.
 Today we're going to use clipping masks to make a thank you card.

-Starfish's post about thank you cards, I started wondering how else you could incorporate wedding photos into thank you cards - aside from the liners she made- besides the standard photo with 'thank you' on top.
+I know, I know, what a strangely specific thing to write about, right?
+But when I read Starfish's post about thank you cards, I started wondering how else you could incorporate wedding photos into thank you cards - aside from the liners she made- besides the standard photo with 'thank you' on top.

-This is what I think of when I typically think of a wedding thank you card (Well, at least before I started reading WeddingBee and finding out about all those great idea, anyway!): (
+This is what I think of when I typically think of a wedding thank you card (Well, at least before I started reading WeddingBee and finding out about all those great idea, anyway!): (source)

 Okay, here we go!
 I took a ton a screen shots, but I promise, this is totally doable for beginners because it's soooo easy!